You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Lottery Ticket Hypothesis for Robot Control

-For a fixed compute budget, there exists a trade-off between number of tickets $n$ and number of search environments $E$ on which to evaluate those tickets.
+\textbf{Evaluating Golden Tickets.} To determine if the returned ticket is ``golden'' (i.e., that it has higher average performance than sampling from the Gaussian prior), we assume there is a held-out set of initial states or environments which we use to evaluate the performance of both the best ticket and the base policy.
+For a fixed compute budget, there exists a trade-off between number of tickets $N$ and number of search environments $M$ on which to evaluate those tickets.
 More tickets result in better coverage and potentially better search performance, but risk not generalizing to held-out environments.
-Conversely, more search environments increase the likelihood a ticket keeps its search performance on a held-out environment, but overall performance may degrade since fewer tickets are assessed.
+Conversely, more search environments improve the chance a ticket's performance transfers to held-out environments, but reduce overall performance by leaving fewer tickets evaluated.